On asymptotic expansions for the fractional infinity Laplacian: Acknowledgements

 \section{Acknowledgements}

-This research started when M. Lewicka visited Norwegian University of Science and Technology.
-Part of this research was also done while F. del Teso and J. Endal visited the University of Pittsburgh.
+This research was started when M. Lewicka visited Norwegian University of Science and Technology.
+Part of this research was then carried out while F. del Teso and J. Endal visited the University of Pittsburgh.
 We want to thank both institutions for their hospitality.